 Q-4: Which was Invented First – Unix or Linux?

 It is for sure Unix that was developed in the ’60s and was written with the C programming language.
-Additionally; C programming language book was first published in 1977.
+Additionally; the C programming language book was first published in 1977.
 A relatively close version of Unix was MINIX was released in 1987 for education with a small variant.
 Linus Torvalds was prompted with all of that creation and developed his Kernel namely; Linux in 1991.
 What is more, it is another common Linux basic interview question.

 Q-5: What are the Similarities and Differences Between UNIX and Linux?

 To begin with; Linux source code is freely available, and it is used for graphically user Interface along with optional Command Line Interface.
 Being portable, it can be executed in different hard drives.
-Moreover, as it is flexible thus; it is mainly used in a home-based laptop, computer along with a mobile phone too.
+Moreover, as it is flexible thus; it is mainly used in a home-based laptop, computer along a mobile phone too.
 What is more, it has various versions, namely; Ubuntu, Fedora, Linux Mint, RedHat, and its installation is economical and does not require high-end hardware.

 Turning to the Unix, source code is not open, mainly used for Command Line Interface and it is not portable.
 Having rigid environment hardware, it can be installed in every available machine.
 Additionally, it works in a server system, high-end computer and mainframes and HP-UX, AIS, BSD, Iris are the various versions of it.
 Unix installation is expensive, requires specific hardware and supported file systems are gps, xfs, zfs, js, hfx, and vxfs.